AnyLameName/zmk-jade44-module/README.md

-# ZMK Module Template
+# Jade44 - A ZMK Keyboard Module

+The Jade44 keyboard is a bespoke keyboard, designed for a userbase of one.
-This repository contains a template for a ZMK module, as it would most frequently be used.
+This repository contains a module for the [ZMK Firmware](https://zmk.dev/) Project that will enable you to build a firmware for the Jade44.

-## Usage

-Read through the [ZMK Module Creation](https://zmk.dev/docs/development/module-creation) page for details on how to configure this template.

-## More Info

-For more info on modules, you can read through  through the [Zephyr modules page](https://docs.zephyrproject.org/3.5.0/develop/modules.html) and [ZMK's page on using modules](https://zmk.dev/docs/features/modules).
-[Zephyr's west manifest page](https://docs.zephyrproject.org/3.5.0/develop/west/manifest.html#west-manifests) may also be of use.
+It also defines a GitHub Actions Workflow that will automatically build the firmware when a change is pushed.